Moving to Puerto Bolivar, Ecuador

 We asked people in Puerto Bolivar if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Puerto Bolívar, Ecuador, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, as this can be seen as disrespectful.
 It's also considered rude to point with your finger, instead use your whole hand.
 Don't rush conversations or transactions, as Ecuadorians value a relaxed pace.
 Avoid discussing sensitive topics such as politics, religion, or personal income.
 It's also considered impolite to arrive on time for social events, as it's customary to arrive a little late.
 Always greet people with a handshake and maintain eye contact during conversations.
-Lastly, avoid littering or damaging the environment, as Ecuadorians are very proud of their natural heritage," remarked one expat who made the move to Puerto Bolivar.
+Lastly, avoid littering or damaging the environment, as Ecuadorians are very proud of their natural heritage," remarked one expat in Puerto Bolivar, Ecuador.

 About the Author